Modern Medicine in Mexico / Healthcare in Mexico

-If you need narcotic pain-killers or tranquilizers, most Farmacias often have a doctor on hand who will give you a prescription consultation for a few dollars: oft times the consultation free of charge if you fill the prescription at their resident pharmacy.
+If you need narcotic pain-killers or tranquilizers, most Farmacias often have a doctor on hand who will give you a prescription consultation for a few dollars.
+Many times the consultation is free of charge if you fill the prescription at their pharmacy.
 Pharmaceutical amphetamines on the other hand, used to treat ADHD (also known as diet pills) are very uncommon here, they do require a prescription, and few pharmacies carry them.
 Don't try to buy the above narcotic drugs without a prescription.
 You can go to jail for this.
 It's not worth trying.

-If you're bringing these drugs with you up to the US, remember to claim them when crossing.
+If you're bringing these drugs with you up to the U.S., remember to claim them when crossing.
 This isn't something worth paying a big fine over.
-Though anti-biotic drugs and anti-depressants don't require a doctor's note here in Mexico, you will need one for when you come back to the US.
-The pill boxes and bottles aren't the orange RX containers we're used to in the States.
+Though anti-biotic drugs and anti-depressants don't require a doctor's note here in Mexico, you will need one for when you go back to the U.S. The pill boxes and bottles aren't the orange Rx containers we're used to in the States.
 You will need a separate note with a doctor's signature.
 You aren't allowed to bring more than a three-month supply.

 Don't let those regulations scare you.
 I personally never worry about claiming drugs at the border because I live in Mexico.
-Health care is generally much more affordable here.
+Healthcare is generally much more affordable here.
 Why?
-Many doctors in Mexico are trained in state universities that don't require the tuition rates that you see in the US.
-Big pharmaceuticals scale their rates down in less economically rich countries to meet supply and demand.
+Many doctors in Mexico are trained in state universities that don't charge high tuition rates like you see in the U.S. Big pharmaceuticals scale their rates down in less economically rich countries to meet supply and demand.